AlisAquilae/Academia/content/Notes/Literature Notes/Geophysical Fluid Mechaics/Reader GFM-Chapter 2-Kinematics.md

 M = \int\limits_{CV} \rho \, \mathrm{d}V \tag{2.1}
 $$

 Recalling the example of students cycling through a control volume, we have seen that the total mass in the control volume can change over time because of mass flowing in and out of the control volume.
-The flow volume out of an infinitesmall (i.e. infinitely small) edge piece $\mathrm{d}A$ is equal to:
+The flow volume out of an infinitesimal (i.e. infinitely small) edge piece $\mathrm{d}A$ is equal to:

 $$
 \overrightarrow{u} \cdot \overrightarrow{n} \; \mathrm{d}A \tag{2.2}